AnselmoGPP/Learn_Computer_Science/topics/computer_science/synthesis/data_structures.md

 Special BTs:

 - **Full BT (FBT)**: Each node is either an internal node with 2 non-empty children, or a leaf.
 - **Complete BT (CBT)**: It has a restricted shape obtained by starting at the root and filling the tree by levels from left to right.
-Example: a complete BT of height d has all levels full except possibly level d-1, which is filled from the left side.
+Example: a CBT of height d has all levels full except possibly level d-1, which is filled from the left side.
+A CBT of n nodes has only one possible shape.

 <br>![code image](https://raw.githubusercontent.com/AnselmoGPP/Learn_Computer_Science/master/topics/computer_science/synthesis/binary_tree_1.png)

 Theorems: Useful for analyzing space requirements (some BT implementations store data only at leaf nodes, using internal nodes just to provide structure).

-- **Full binary tree theorem:** The number of leaves in a non-empty full binary tree is one more than the number of internal nodes.
+- **Full binary tree theorem:** The number of leaves in a non-empty FBT is one more than the number of internal nodes.
-- **Extension:** The number of empty subtrees in a non-empty binary tree is one more than the number of nodes in the tree.
+  - **Empty subtrees theorem** (extension): The number of empty subtrees in a non-empty binary tree is one more than the number of nodes in the tree.

 ### Binary tree traversals

 **Traversal:** Process of visiting all the nodes in some order.
-An **enumeration** of the tree's nodes is any traversal that lists every node in the tree exactly once.u
+An **enumeration** of the tree's nodes is any traversal that lists every node in the tree exactly once.

 - **Preorder traversal:** Visit any given node before we visit its children.
 - **Postorder traversal:** Visit each node only after we visit its children (and their subtrees).
 Useful for getting all the nodes to free store (children should be deleted before the node itself).
 - **Inorder traversal:** Visit first the left child (including its entire subtree), then visit the node, and then the right child (including its entire subtree).
+Useful for enumerating nodes from a BST in sorted order from lowest to highest.

 <br>![code image](https://raw.githubusercontent.com/AnselmoGPP/Learn_Computer_Science/master/topics/computer_science/synthesis/binary_tree_2.png)